Industry insider news for New Zealand's technology resellers

 NVIDIA launches GeForce GTX 16 Series SUPER GPUs

-NVIDIA Game Ready Driver also gets an update.
+In addition to the new GTX SUPER, NVIDIA's Game Ready Driver also gets an update.

 AMD launches Radeon 5500 series GPUs for desktops & notebooks